Dominio do Bibei, `Lacima` Red Ribeira Sacra

 Producer

-In the late 1990s, Javier Dominguez was among an influx of young winemakers attracted by the region’s old vines and untouched, Jurassic landscape.
-His family bought land in the Bibei valley, Ribeira’s most easterly sub-region, and today they own a 140 hectare estate, of which 45 hectares are planted with vines.
-Since then, he has worked tirelessly to revive the region and its indigenous vines, undertaking what is known locally as ‘heroic viticulture’.
+In the late 1990s, Javier came to the region attracted by its old vines and untouched, Jurassic landscape.
+His family bought land in the Bibei valley, Ribeira’s most easterly sub-region, and today owns a 140-hectare estate, of which 45 are planted with vines.
+Javier has since worked tirelessly to revive the region and its indigenous vines, undertaking what is known locally as ‘heroic viticulture’.

 Tasting Notes & Technical Details